 Time management: Speaking of which, time management is also simpler with software.
 You can ask each person to log their time next to their part of the task in question and keep an accurate record of how long each aspect is taking.
 This data allows you to see if you’ve underestimated any part of the project and spot bottlenecks early enough for you to be able to act upon them.
 Time management is important for any business – and software allows project managers to monitor this and make informed decisions.

 Efficient feedback: By using software that brings all of this together in one central location, it’s much easier to share feedback among a whole team – with one update taking the place of several calls and messages.
+Mass communication technology has been a way that thousands of companies have been able to instantly communicate feedback to teams.
 Not only that, but using software such as Google Drive allows you to easily update documents and collaborate on projects without having countless emails pinging around inboxes.

 Get all of this right and project management will be easier – allowing you to focus on following your instinct and doing the things that can only be done with the ‘human touch’.